Integral points and volume of integral-integral affine manifolds: Introduction

 \begin{theorem} Let $M$ be a compact integral-integral affine manifold.
 Then its number of integral points is equal to its total volume. \end{theorem}

+Our motivation for this project comes from geometric quantization.
+Roughly, geometric quantization provides recipes to pass from a symplectic manifold $(X,\omega)$, which serves as a model for phase space in classical mechanics, to a Hilbert space $\mathcal{H}$, whose elements we view as wave functions in the corresponding quantum mechanical system.
+Such recipes involve the choice of a \emph{polarization} on $X$.
+Properties of the quantum mechanical system often turn out to be independent of this choice; this phenomenon is called ``independence of polarization''.

+One example of a polarization is a compatible K\"ahler structure on $X$; some recipes allow a compatible \emph{almost} complex structure; the dimension of the corresponding Hilbert space is typically given by the \emph{Riemann-Roch number}.
+Another example of a polarization is a Lagrangian fibration $X \to B$.
+In the presence of prequantization, the base $B$ then acquires an integral-integral affine structure, and the dimension of the corresponding Hilbert space that arises from this polarization is given by the number of integral points.
+The Riemann-Roch number of $(X,\omega)$ then coincides with the volume of $B$; thus, \Cref{main} becomes an instance of ``independence of polarization''.

 Theorem \ref{main} appeared as the ``Downstairs Theorem'' in \cite{hamilton_integral-integral_2024}.
-Its proof was surprizingly nontrivial, and involved intersection theory on a bundle of tori over $M$;\footnote{In \cite{hamilton_integral-integral_2024}, the integral-integral manifold was called $B$; the letter $M$ was used for various types of torus bundles over $B$.} (A rough sketch for this proof already existed in the literature, but the details turned out to require a subtle cohomological argument, which was provided in \cite{hamilton_integral-integral_2024}.)
+Its proof was surprizingly nontrivial, and involved intersection theory on a bundle of tori over $M$.
+(Warning: in \cite{hamilton_integral-integral_2024}, the integral-integral manifold was called $B$; the letter $M$ was used for various types of torus bundles over $B$.)
+The proof in \cite{hamilton_integral-integral_2024} was inspired by ideas that were sketched inside papers on geometric quantization and on mirror symmetry (\cite[Proof of Thm.~4.1]{andersen}; \cite[Conjecture 4.9]{gross}); the details turned out to require a subtle cohomological argument, which was provided in \cite{hamilton_integral-integral_2024}.
+In light of this earlier work, the elementary proof that we provide in this current paper is particularly satisfying.